 summer_drop, notsummer drop. - Never tag internal links (links from your site to itself).

-- Keep a spreadsheet or naming convention — consistency is everything.
+- Keep a spreadsheet or a naming convention.
+Consistency is the whole game.

 The lazy way

-If you use BioWise, every bio link is automatically tagged with UTM parameters.
+If you use BioWise, every bio link is auto-tagged with UTM parameters.
 You get clean attribution without remembering a single rule.
 Start free here.

 Want to go deeper?
 Read the full conversion tracking playbook.